 Student Hall of Residence

 Student Hall of Residence can be found in different locations in Paris (like La Cité Internationale Universitaire) or in Parisian suburbs (http://www.ciup.fr/cics).
 All have direct train connections to EPF and ESTP, as well as to the centre of Paris.
-Our secretariat is in charge of the booking.

 The Cité Internationale Universitaire brings together 37 French and international halls of residence in a 34 hectare park located in the south of Paris (Train and tube station "Cité Universitaire" - RER B).
-Our administration office is in charge of the booking.

 Like a campus, the Cité Internationale Universitaire offers, apart from lodgings, a set of resources, equipment and services for students related to everyday life, to sports and culture, for the use of both international students and French citizens, whether or not they live in the halls of residence.
 Prices may vary from one house to another.